 Treatment and prognosis

-The bony defect can also be treated with bone grafting or placement of soft tissue within the defect.
-This is generally reserved for large defects 6-7.
+The bony defect can also be treated with bone grafting or placement of soft tissue within the defect, but this is generally reserved for large defects 6-7.

-The Connolly procedure is performed by an open posterior approach and involves transferring the infraspinatus with a portion of greater the tuberosity into the defect, and rendering the defect extra-articular 6-7.
+The Connolly procedure is performed by an open posterior approach and involves transferring the infraspinatus with a portion of greater tuberosity into the defect, and rendering the defect extra-articular; although this procedure restore the stability but it reduces the shoulder range of movement 6-7.
+The arthroscopic approach of the same procedure is known as remplissage (French for fill in) 6.

 It was first described in 1940 by H A Hill and M D Sachs 3.